-Well, Renee was one of my managers in Sitewide Monitoride…and a really wonderful human being.
+Well, Renee was one of my managers in Sitewide Monitoring…and a really wonderful human being.

-So I happened to comment of a Facebook post of hers…can’t specifically recall what the topic may have been.
+So I happened to comment on a Facebook post of hers…can’t specifically recall what the topic may have been.

-Anyway (Pls note: It’s “anyway” or “any way”, NOT “anyways”!), she somehow replies about how much she misses me.
+Anyway (Pls note: It’s “anyway” or “any way”, NOT “anyways”!), she somehow replied about how much she misses me.

-That made me feel so good.
+That made me feel pretty good.
 I always hope to leave a good impression on those people with whom I worked & interacted.

 And then she says, “I’ll never forget you for the $500 thing & the garbage pails!”

-Although I was pleased that it sounded like something positive, I really couldn’t recall what these 2 references meant specifically.
+Although I was pleased that it sounded like something positive, I really couldn’t recall what these 2 references specifically meant.

 So she explained.

-With all the hubbub associated with the renovation, he rejected a request for some very basic & inexpensive waste baskets for the employees.
+With all the hubbub associated with the renovation, he rejected a request for some very basic & inexpensive waste baskets for my people.

 In fact, he wanted 2 employees to share a single receptacle!